Students occupy Columbia University as Shafik testifies at antisemitism congressional hearing

 “With the lack of enforcement, you see the concern that speaking to these professors is not enough,” she said, “and it’s sending a message across the university that this is tolerated, these antisemitic statements from a position of authority by professors in the classroom.”

-Shafik testified to five cases of faculty taken out of classrooms or dismissed by the university.
+Shafik testified to five cases of faculty removed from classrooms or dismissed by the university.
+At least 90 disciplinary measures have been taken to date against students, university officials said.

+and Ilhan Omar, D-Minnesota, whose daughter attends Barnard College, called for free speech and protections for pro-Palestinian students.

+“What I’m hearing from students and people in my district who go to Columbia,” Bowman said, “is they feel that there’s not the space for divergent opinions or thoughts as it relates to the State of Israel or what’s happening in Gaza right now.”

-Back on campus, students affiliated with Columbia University Apartheid Divest, a coalition of more than 100 student groups, started pitching a series of green tents at 4 a.m. near the 116th St. campus entrance, according to postings on social media.
+Back on campus Wednesday, students affiliated with Columbia University Apartheid Divest, a coalition of more than 100 student groups, started pitching a series of green tents at 4 a.m. near the 116th St. campus entrance, according to postings on social media.

 Students pledged that the demonstration, called the Gaza Solidarity Encampment, will remain until the university meets their demand to divest Columbia’s finances from companies and institutions that profit from Israel.

 But the administration said they need to go.
-Students posted reports on social media that the NYPD is on campus, and videos of administrators telling them to disperse and handing out written rules of university conduct.
+Students posted reports on social media that the NYPD was on campus, and of videos of administrators telling them to disperse and handing out written rules of university conduct.

 “The presence of tents on South Lawn is a safety concern and a violation of university policies,” said a university spokesperson.
 “We are informing the students they are in violation of university policies and for their own safety and for the operation of the university they need to leave.”

-Signs declared the encampment a “liberated zone,” according to social media.
-A faculty member was expected to lead a session on the history of anti-apartheid movements at Columbia later in the morning.

-“We refuse to accept a world where the death of over 30,000 Palestinians is normal, acceptable, or profitable,” students wrote on Instagram.

-The campus is closed to the public all this week, with a Columbia ID necessary to enter the campus gates, the university announced.
+The campus is closed to the public all this week, with a Columbia ID necessary to enter the entryway gates, according to university communications.

+Signs declared the encampment a “liberated zone,” “revolution,” and “join us,” according to photos posted on Instagram.
+Elsewhere on campus, students gathered together to view the congressional hearing.

+Mental health counseling graduate student Mimi Gupta, 45, who watched with about 50 students in the multicultural center, suggested lawmakers were more interested in making accusations than looking for information.

 On top of the committee investigation, Columbia has also been under a U.S. Department of Education probe since November for allegations of antisemitism and Islamophobia.
 Jewish students have filed a federal lawsuit against the administration, saying they permitted antisemitism to exclude them from the full Columbia experience.

-When she launched the congressional probe in February, committee chairwoman Rep. Virginia Foxx, R-N.C., pointed to a “pattern of deeply troubling incidents and developments at Columbia,” including a Jewish student who was beaten with a stick by a peer during a dispute over Israeli hostage posters, and a swastika drawn in a campus bathroom.
+When she launched the congressional probe in February, committee chairwoman Rep. Virginia Foxx, R-N.C., pointed to a “pattern of deeply troubling incidents and developments at Columbia,” including a Jewish student who was beaten with a stick by a peer during a dispute over Israeli hostage posters, swastikas on campus and antisemitic rhetoric.

 Pro-Palestinian students have repeatedly accused the administration of not doing enough to keep them safe from ‘doxxing’ trucks, physical attacks and arrests.
 Shafik testified during the hearing that 90 students have reached out to Columbia’s doxxing response team, which provides legal and technical support including privacy measures and online scrubbing.